3rd Workshop on obfuscation

 We have asked our panelists to each provide a brief essay summarizing their project, concept, application—with an emphasis on the questions, challenges, and discussions raised during the weekend.
 As with the workshop itself, this report is a starting point rather than an end point.

-Ero Balsa (KU Leuven)
+Ero Balsa (Cornell Tech)

 Seda Gürses (TU Delft)